mulatom1/LottoTM/README.md

 - ✅ Support for up to 100 ticket sets per user

 **Draw Management**
-- ✅ Manual entry of official LOTTO and LOTTO PLUS results
+- ✅ Manual entry of official LOTTO and LOTTO PLUS results (including download from XLotto with LLM extraction)
 - ✅ Historical draw results storage
 - ✅ Input validation with real-time feedback
 - ✅ Date-based filtering and sorting